robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 for i in {1..10}; do python deceptive_polynomials/test.py --degree 5 --beta 0  --alternative_goals "[[9.5,9.5]]"  --circle_location "(7,-8)" --start_location [5.5,1.5] --goal [1.5,9.5] --circle_beta 100   --short_on --obs_on  --title "Exg_Align_Coeff_Dist_Smooth_\$i"  --ambiguity_on --alt_angle_beta 1000  --curvature_on  --reg_beta 100000 ; done
 ```
 The \$i ensures the loop index is interpreted literally in the shell.
 If you're not using a loop, remove the backslash.
-This command runs the planner 10 times using a shell loop and varied output titles.
-It is useful for generating multiple trajectories with different seeds or settings.
+This command runs the planner 10 times using a shell loop, with varied output titles.
+It is useful for generating multiple trajectories under different configurations.

 You can modify the input parameters to suit your specific use case or scenario.
 Here's a brief explanation of the input parameters:
 ```